Skeleton (sport): Sport

 The accessibility of skeleton to amateurs may have been the catalyst for its upswing in popularity.
 Most notably, Nino Bibbia, a fruit and vegetable merchant from St. Moritz, Switzerland, took Olympic gold at the 1948 event.
 With the advent of the first artificially refrigerated track in 1969 at Königssee/Berchtesgaden, Germany, athletes are currently able to practice the sport regardless of weather conditions.
-The sport is also promoted by skeleton officials as a gateway sport to “train young, aspiring athletes…for their future career in bobsleigh.”
+The sport is also promoted by skeleton officials as a gateway sport to "train young, aspiring athletes ... for their future career in bobsleigh."

 Track

 Sled

-“The ‘toboggans’ used in Alpine countries at the end of the 19th century were inspired by Canadian/Indian sleds used for transport”.
+According to the FIBT, "The 'toboggans' used in Alpine countries at the end of the 19th century were inspired by Canadian/Indian sleds used for transport".
 Various additions and redesigning efforts by athletes have led to the skeleton sleds used today.
-In 1892, L. P. Child introduced the “America”, a new metal sled that revolutionized skeleton as a sport.
+In 1892, L. P. Child introduced the "America", a new metal sled that revolutionized skeleton as a sport.
 The stripped-down design provided a compact sled with metal runners, and the design caught on quickly.
 In 1902, Arden Bott added a sliding seat to help athletes shift their weight forward and backward, a feature that is no longer included on modern sleds.

 In 2010, the FIBT restricted the materials with which skeleton sleds are permitted to be made.
 Sled frames must be made of steel and may not include steering or braking mechanisms.
 The base plate, however, may be made of plastics.
 The handles and bumpers found along the sides of the sled help secure the athlete during a run.

 Further specifications are included in the FIBT ruling regarding sled dimensions:

 Some athletes opt to attach ballasts if the combined weight of athlete and sled falls below the maximum combined weight.
 These ballasts may only be added to the sled, not the rider.